ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_okms_vm-encrypt/guide.en-gb.md

 >> > }
 >> > ```
 >>
->> A signature ID ("credentialId") will be given to you.
-You need to retrieve it with the `okmsId` in order to launch the GET (see below) and retrieve the signed CSR.
-All you need to do now is upload it to vSphere.
+>> A `"credentialId"` of the signature will be given to you to prove it as been signed.
+You need to retrieve it with the `okmsId` in order to launch the next API call GET (see below) and retrieve the signed CSR.
+All you need to do now is to upload the signed CSR to the vSphere Web interface.
 >>
->> To sign the CSR, click `Establish Trusted Relationship`{.action}, then `Download Signed CSR Certificate - Upload Signed CSR Certificate`{.action}.
->>
 >> Now copy the signed CSR of the following API call:
 >>
 >> > [!api]
 >> >
 >> > @api v2 /okms GET /okms/resource/{okmsId}/credential/{credentialId}
+>> >
 >>
 >> > **Settings**:
 >> >